electricalwind/data7/Readme.md

 ## Additional Libraries Included

-In this tool, two custom made library are included:
+In this tool, three custom-made libraries are included:

 ### Git Utils

-This library provide some useful function when trying to mine a git repository.
+This library coded in Kotlin provide some useful function when trying to mine a git repository.
 The following methods are available

 * retrievingFileFromSpecificCommit